wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr-form.en.md

 <center><img alt="Dialog showing synop2bufr page, including toggle button" src="../../assets/img/synop2bufr-toggle.png"></center>

 Click submit.
-You will receive an error message as the station is not registered in the wis2box.
+You will receive an warning message as the station is not registered in the wis2box.
 Go to the station-editor and import the following station:

 ``` {.copy}
 0-20000-0-15015
 ```

-Ensure the station is associated with the topic you selected in the previous step and then return to the synop2bufr page and repeat the process.
+Ensure the station is associated with the topic you selected in the previous step and then return to the synop2bufr page and repeat the process with the same data as before.

-Click submit.
-The data will now be converted to BUFR and the result returned to the web application.
+!!! question
+    How can you see the result of the conversion from FM-12 SYNOP to BUFR?

+??? success "Click to reveal answer"
+    The result section of the page shows Warnings, Errors and Output BUFR files.

     Click on "Output BUFR files" to see a list of the files that have been generated.

-??? tip
-    The result section of the page should show a single converted BUFR message with zero warnings or errors.
+You should see one file listed.

     The download button allows the BUFR data to be downloaded directly to your computer.
-    Click the down arrow / chevron to reveal download and inspect buttons.

     The inspect button runs a process to convert and extract the data from BUFR.

     <center><img alt="Dialog showing result of successfully submitting a message"
          src="../../assets/img/synop2bufr-ex2-success.png"></center>

 !!! question
-    The FM-12 SYNOP format does not include the station location, elevation or barometer height.
+    The FM-12 SYNOP input data did not include the station location, elevation or barometer height.
     Confirm that these are in the output BUFR data, where do these come from?

 ??? success "Click to reveal answer"